masoncloud/cheatsheets/upstart.md

 # Upstart

-### Use Upstart to Have an App Start at System Boot
+### Use upstart to have an app start at system boot

 Create an Upstart configuration file for your app: